Find Affordable College Courses

 Read full report on Nursing at Santa Fe Community College

-With a ranking of #6, New Mexico State University - Dona Ana did quite well on this year’s most popular schools for nursing students working on their associate degree.
-Located in the rural area of Las Cruces, NMSU Dona Ana is a public college with a medium-sized student population.
+New Mexico State University - Dona Ana did quite well in this year’s ranking of the most popular places for nursing students to get a associate degree.
+It came in at #6 on the list.
+Located in the rural area of Las Cruces, NMSU Dona Ana is a public college with a moderately-sized student population.

 Of the 37 students majoring in nursing at NMSU Dona Ana, 22% are male and 78% are female.